An Unauthorized Biography

 ABOUT THE BOOK

 Testosterone is not what you think it is, and it is decidedly not a “male sex hormone.”
-Here is the debunking life story of a maligned and misunderstood molecule.
+Here is the debunking life story of a molecule we thought we all knew.

 Testosterone is a familiar villain, a ready explanation for innumerable social phenomena, from the stock market crash and the overrepresentation of men in prisons to male dominance in business and politics.
 It’s a lot to pin on a simple molecule.